sumitw9695/-sql_retail_sales_analysis/README.md

 WHERE category = 'Beauty'
 ```

-5. ** Write a SQL query to find all transactions where the total_sale is greater than 1500**:
+5. **Write a SQL query to find all transactions where the total_sale is greater than 1500.**
 ```sql
 select *from retail_sales
  where total_sale > 1500;
 ```

-6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**:
+6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**
 ```sql
 select
 	category,